 In this code,

-2. Then, we have enabled read and write autoscaling for a table.
-This has a minimum of 1 and a maximum of 10 capacity units.
+2. Then we have enabled read and write autoscaling for a table.
+This has a limit of a minimum of 1 and a Maximus of 10 capacity units.

 3. For read autoscaling, we have set up scale RCUs on utilization.
 This means that when our read capacity reaches 65%, our RCUs will keep increasing to a maximum of 10RCUs.